 Dr. Nuala McGann Drescher Affirmative Action/Diversity Leave Program

-- Full-time, term employees who are in a position eligible for permanent or continuing appointment and have at least a one-term renewal, or prior service credit.
+Full-time, term employees who are in a position eligible for permanent appointment (professional employees) or continuing appointment (academic employees) and have at least a one-term renewal, or prior service credit.

 - Assists in meeting one or more criteria established in Article XII, Evaluation and Promotion of Academic and Professional Employees, of the Policies of the Board of Trustees.

-- Requires full-time leave from professional obligations for at least one semester and a maximum of one year, including but not limited to a summer.
+- Requires full-time leave from the applicant’s professional obligation for at least one semester and a maximum of one year, including but not limited to a summer.

-- Can be completed prior to being reviewed for permanent or continuing appointment.
+- Can be completed prior to the applicant’s file being reviewed for permanent or continuing appointment.

-- A detailed timeline with dates for completing various phases of the project or activity.
+- Includes a detailed timeline with dates for completing various phases of the project or activity.

 Consideration will be given to areas of Scholarship and Mastery of Specialization including, but not limited to, the following projects or activities: